xdata-skylark/libskylark/python-skylark/doc/source/quick_start.rst

     command reruns some parts of the bootstrap script.

-In the next section we provide more in depth information and additional details on how the Vagrant setup works.
+In the next section we provide more in depth details on how the Vagrant setup works and some trouble shooting.
 Additionally we provide instruction on how to install on a cluster (see :ref:`cluster-label`) and running on AWS (see :ref:`aws-label`).